Warrior Clan Cats

 The Clans are being greeted by silence from their ancestors, unless StarClan is voicing their fury.
 With the anger of the stars against them, how will the cats of the clans fare as newleaf reclaims the area?

 Activity checks take place on the 1st of the month.
-This month's activity check has been completed and closed.
-If you missed it, please PM a staff member with the filled form for each of your characters.
+This month's activity check is currently ongoing.
+Please submit a completed form for each of your characters, and remember to include an explanation for each character over the three base allowed!

 Newleaf is steadily returning to the forest, the flowers, grasses, and trees blooming with life once more.
 After the flood of last Newleaf, the heavy rains seem more threatening to the clans older members, but as prey and herbs slowly return there seems to be a fragile sense of peace.
 What challenges will Newleaf hold for the clan cats?